-‘India’s foundation based on secularism’, says Shiv Sena mid alliance talks with NCP-Cong
+‘India’s foundation based on secularism’, says Shiv Sena amid alliance talks with NCP-Cong

 New Delhi, Nov 21: The word 'secularism' seems to be a sticky point in Maharashtra politics with Shiv Sena trying to form an alliance with ideologically opposed Sharad Pawar led NCP and Sonia Gandhi led Congress.